Salcombe Gin Merlin Week – Day 2

 the Gilberts took the win to add to their third on Sunday, Whitworth and Scroggie were second to be joint overnight leaders, the Calverts added a third to their first race second and Simon Potts and Ally Potts were fourth.

-Tim Fells and rances Gifford put their first race BFD behind them with a counter in fifth ahead of Chris Jennings and John Hackett.
+Tim Fells and Frances Gifford put their first race BFD behind them with a counter in fifth ahead of Chris Jennings and John Hackett.

 The forecast for Tuesday is for a light northeaster but with wall to wall sunshine there is every prospect of a sea breeze developing.